ishandutta2007/free-api/README.md

  - File conversion : The file is converted to the specified format, and a successful conversion is returned - <a href="https://www.free-api.com/doc/290 "> Interface address </a>

- - Get file conversion content : According to the id obtained after the file conversion is successful, the query is converted into.—— <a href="https://www.free-api.com/doc/291"> Interface address </a>
+ - Get file conversion content : According to the id obtained after the file conversion is successful, the query is converted into. - <a href="https://www.free-api.com/doc/291"> Interface address </a>

 ----------